arnowelzel/lightbox-photoswipe/readme.txt

 add_filter('lbwps_caption_title', 'my_lbwps_caption_title', 10, 2);
 `

-= How to modify the PhotoSwipe markup =

-Note: this only applies for PhotoSwipe 4!
-Starting with PhotoSwipe 5 modifying the markup is not supported any longer, since there is no static markup included.

-If you want to modify the existing PhotoSwipe 4 markup, you can use the filter `lbwps_markup`.
-This filter gets one parameter with the existing markup and must return the modified markup to be used.

-A "quick & dirty" example to add additional stuff in the header with the controls (CSS should never be inline - this is just to get a working example):

-`function my_lbwps_markup($markup)
-{
-    // Add some additional elements
-    $markup = str_replace(
-        '<div class="pswp__top-bar">',
-        '<div class="pswp__top-bar"><div style="position:absolute; width:100%; text-align:center; line-height:44px; font-size:13px; color:#fff; opacity: 0.75;">Our content</div>',
-        $markup
-	);
-    return $markup;
-}

-add_filter('lbwps_markup', 'my_lbwps_markup', 10, 1);`

 = Changes with PhotoSwipe 5 =

 PhotoSwipe 5 improves the overall performance and compatibility with newer mobile devices like the iPhone 13.
 However, some features are no longer supported by that version:

 1) Updating the browser history when opening the lightbox or navigating through images (this is no longer supported by PhotoSwipe).

 2) Customizing the display of image counter and zoom button (this may be added in future updates).